Gesee-y/Cruise.jl/README.md

 I call it a **Multi-Stream Architecture (MSA)**, where each system provides a custom stream of data, and the central object (Cruise itself) is only responsible for managing subscriptions between systems.

+But that's not the end.
+You can also add an ECS alongside this architecture.
+Cruise.jl provides **ReactiveECS.jl**, which follows the same principle: systems subscribe to queries, and at each tick the ECS pushes the query results to the relevant systems.

+This way, systems don’t need to know each other directly, they interact through a reactive pipeline, making the whole architecture extremely flexible.

 ## Modules

 > The following structure is just abstract.
 Cruise.jl isn't really structured as such a set of tools.
 It's just a way to illustrate its internals.